-Ms. Chmela has been the female vocalist for the Savoy Swing Band since August of 2013 and in 2020 joined Rock Island Sound as their female vocalist.
+Ms. Chmela is the female vocalist for Rock Island Sound, a Long Island based cover/party band.
+She sang as the female vocalist with the Savoy Swing Band from 2013-2019.
 She has participated in the Westchester Summer Vocal Institute and is an alumnus of Tri-Cities Opera’s Resident Artist Training Program.
 Performance highlights include Lucille (Parade), Anne (A Little Night Music), Nancy (Oliver!), Gretel (Hansel and Gretel), Josephine (H.M.S.
 Pinafore), Despina (Cosi fan tutti), Latitia & Ms. Pinkerton (The Old Maid and the Thief), Poppea (L’incoronazione di Poppea), Beth (Little Women), Hodel/Fruma Sarah (Fiddler on the Roof), Alice (Addam’s Family), Barbarina (Le Nozze di Figaro) and Fire Cover/Chorus (L’enfant et les sortilege).
 As a soloist, Ms Chmela had the opportunity of performing Antonín Dvořák’s Op.
 55, Gypsy Melodies, at the Bohemian National Hall.